Eklerka25/EclairPckgMng/README.md

 # EN
-Here you can find packages for batchlinux
+Here you can find packages for batchlinux and elementOS

 # PL
-No tu generalnie znajdziesz paczki dla batchlinux
+No tu generalnie znajdziesz paczki dla batchlinux i elementOS